 Fix Suspend or Resume Artifacts

 Systems that resume to flickering displays often lack the Preserve Video Memory Allocations parameter.
-Enable it and verify the change:
+Edit the GRUB configuration file:

 sudo nano /etc/default/grub